Update a Published App

 The first tab presented is App Information.
 On this tab, you upload your AAB or APK binary files.
 You have two options for updating your existing binary:

-- Replace your previous binary file: To replace your existing binary with a new file that supports the same devices, in the App Bundles or APK Files section, click Replace.
+- Replace your previous binary file: To replace your existing binary with a new file that supports the same devices, click Replace APK or Replace Bundle in the App Bundles or APK Files section.
 Replacing your binary file allows you to retain all your previous Device Support settings as before.
 For example, if you already selected which devices your binary file supports, and your new binary supports all the same devices, choose this replace option rather than reconfiguring your device support selections.

-Delete your previous binary file: To delete your binary file and all previous device support selections, click the Remove button next to your previous file.
+Delete your previous binary file: To delete your binary file and all previous device support selections, click the expand arrow next to Replace APK or Replace Bundle and select Delete.
 Then upload a new binary and configure the Device Support selections from scratch.
 To change the devices your app supports, click Edit next to "Supported Devices" in the App Bundles or APK Files section and update the supported devices.Warning: If you choose to delete your binary file, remember that you have to reconfigure which devices your new binary supports.
 Otherwise, you might be pushing out a new app that is inadvertently supported on devices that you either don't support or don't want to support.

 For apps with multiple binary files: Suppose you have multiple binary files for your app.
 If you want different binaries to support different devices, you must first clear any devices from the first binary that you want the second binary to support.
 After you clear the devices from the first binary, these devices become selectable options in the second binary.
 More detail is provided in Add multiple binaries for the same app.
 See also Multiple APKs for the Same Application Listing.
 Note that when you add binary files for new devices, customers using the app on previously supported devices will not receive an app update.